State Records Office of Western Australia

 Margaret Medcalf Award

-Any work completed or published in the previous year is eligible to be submitted for nomination, and anyone, including the author of the work, may submit a nomination.
+Works nominated must demonstrate the use and accurate referencing of State Archives.
+Any work completed or published in 2023 is eligible to be submitted for nomination, and anyone, including the author of the work, may submit a nomination.
+Nominated works need not be published, may be fiction or non-fiction, and in any media.
+Submission of electronic versions of publications are encouraged to assist with judging.

 Geoffrey Bolton Lecture Series